MArsalanAI3/Periodic-Table/README.md

-#Dummy Registeration Form Deployed on Firebase using HTML5 and CSS
+# Periodic Table Deployed on Firebase using HTML5

 [--> Navigate to Periodic Table](https://registration-form-64352.web.app/)